Data protection declaration & data protection notice

 IDE

-Used by Google DoubleClick to register and report the actions of the user on the website after viewing or clicking on one of the advertisements of the providers with the purpose of measuring the effectiveness of an advertisement and displaying targeted advertising to the user.
+Used by Google DoubleClick to record and report the user’s actions on the website after viewing or clicking on one of the provider’s ads, for the purpose of measuring the effectiveness of an advertisement and displaying targeted advertising to the user.

 test_cookie

-Used to check that the user's browser supports cookies.
+Used to check whether the user’s browser supports cookies.

 GPS

-Registers a unique ID on mobile devices to enable tracking based on GPS geographic location.
+Registers a unique ID on mobile devices to enable tracking based on the user’s GPS location.

 PREF

-Registers a unique ID that is used by Google to keep statistics on how visitors use YouTube videos on different sites.
+Registers a unique ID used by Google to track statistics on how visitors use YouTube videos on various websites.

 VISITOR_INFO1_LIVE

-Attempts to estimate the user bandwidth on sites with integrated YouTube videos.
+Attempts to estimate user bandwidth on pages with embedded YouTube videos.

 YSC

-Registers a unique ID to keep statistics of the videos from YouTube that the user has seen.
+Registers a unique ID to track statistics on the YouTube videos the user has viewed.

 remote_sid

-Enables correct playback of YouTube videos and stores the user preferences for viewing the video
+Enables proper playback of YouTube videos and saves user preferences when viewing videos

-If you select statistics cookies, you grant us permission to use Google Analytics 4, a web analytics service provided by Google Inc, 1600 Amphitheatre Parkway, Mountain View, CA 94043 USA, hereinafter referred to as ‘Google’, on our site.
-We have concluded a corresponding contract for order processing with Google.
-Google Analytics 4 uses 'cookies', text files that are stored on your computer and that enable an analysis of your use of the website.
-The information generated about your use of this website by the cookie is generally transmitted to a Google server in the USA where it is also stored.
-When collecting data in Google Analytics 4, no IP addresses are logged or stored.
-In Analytics, all IP addresses collected from users in the EU are deleted before they are recorded by EU domains and servers.
-We also have the following collection of data for Google signals for individual regions, collection of detailed location and device data for individual regions.
+By selecting the statistics cookies, you consent to our use of Google Analytics 4, a web analytics service provided by Google Inc., 1600 Amphitheatre Parkway, Mountain View, CA 94043, USA (hereinafter “Google”), on our website.
+We have entered into a corresponding data processing agreement with Google.
+Google Analytics 4 uses so-called “cookies,” which are text files stored on your computer that enable an analysis of your use of the website.
+The information generated by the cookie regarding your use of this website is generally transmitted to a Google server in the United States and stored there.
+When data is collected in Google Analytics 4, IP addresses are neither logged nor stored.
+In Analytics, all IP addresses collected from users in the EU are deleted before they are recorded via EU domains and servers.
+In addition, we collect the following data for Google Signals for individual regions: collection of detailed location and device data for individual regions.

-Google uses this information on behalf of the operator of this website to assess your use of the website in order to compile reports on the website activities and to provide additional services to the website operator related to the use of the website and the Internet.
-In Google Analytics 4, all data from devices that are located in the EU (based on the geographical location as per IP address) is collected via EU domains and servers before the traffic is forwarded to Analytics servers for processing.
-Google assures that the IP address transmitted by your browser as part of Google Analytics will not be combined with other Google data.
-You can prevent cookies from being stored by adjusting your browser software accordingly; however, please note that, in this case, you will not be able to use all of the functions on this website.
-Moreover, you can prevent the collection of the data generated by the cookie in relation to your use of the website (incl. your IP address) and its transmission to Google as well as the processing of this data by Google.
-For this, download and install the browser add-on available at the following link https://tools.google.com/dlpage/gaoptout.
+On behalf of the operator of this website, Google will use this information to evaluate your use of the website, to compile reports on website activity, and to provide other services related to website and internet usage to the website operator.
+In Google Analytics 4, all data from devices located in the EU (based on the geographic location according to the IP address) is collected via domains and servers in the EU before the traffic is forwarded to Analytics servers for processing.
+Google assures that the IP address transmitted by your browser as part of Google Analytics will not be merged with other Google data.
+You can prevent the storage of cookies by adjusting your browser settings accordingly; however, we would like to point out that in this case, you may not be able to use all the features of this website.
+You can also prevent the collection of data generated by the cookie and related to your use of the website (including your IP address) by Google, as well as the processing of this data by Google.

 Statistics cookies in detail: